 Infrastructure Investment and Consumption

-Government infrastructure spending remains a cornerstone of the growth strategy, with continued investments expected to stimulate economic activity in construction, manufacturing, and services sectors.
+Government infrastructure spending remains a cornerstone of growth strategy, expected to stimulate activity in construction, manufacturing, and services.
 Remittance inflows from overseas Filipino workers continue to support household consumption, providing a stable foundation for economic resilience.

 External Headwinds and Policy Responses

 Global economic conditions, including monetary policy trajectories in major economies and geopolitical tensions, present risks to the Philippine outlook.
-Domestically, the Bangko Sentral ng Pilipinas must carefully navigate interest rate decisions to balance inflation control with growth support.
-Fiscal authorities face the challenge of maintaining infrastructure momentum while addressing fiscal sustainability concerns.
+The Bangko Sentral ng Pilipinas must carefully balance interest rate decisions to control inflation while supporting growth.